 Setup complexity: Medium.
 Training a custom taxonomy takes two to four weeks with a product or CX lead in the loop.

-Main limitation: Pricing is not public, and smaller teams with fewer than 5,000 conversations per month often find the value hard to justify.
+Main limitation: Smaller teams with fewer than 5,000 conversations per month often find the value hard to justify at the published tiers.

 Why it stands out: Most sentiment tools give one-dimensional scores.
 SentiSum ties sentiment to specific topics (shipping, onboarding, billing) so product and ops teams can act on the signals and reshape customer experiences at the root.